Delhi HC asks trial court to decide on Sharjeel Imam’s bail in sedition case by February 17

 In July 2022, a trial court rejected Imam’s plea for interim bail in the sedition case.

-Imam was arrested on January 28, 2020 and has been in jail since then in multiple cases, including the Delhi riots case under the Unlawful Activities Prevention Act.
+Imam was arrested in January 2020 and has been in jail since then in multiple cases, including the Delhi riots case under the Unlawful Activities Prevention Act.